junxit/us-congress-bills-111/metadata.md

 - 2009-02-11 — Mr. Gordon (TN) moved to suspend the rules and pass the bill.
 - 2009-02-11 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1180-1183)
 - 2009-02-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1180-1183)
+- 2009-02-12 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.